wurstscript/wurstscript.github.io/_doc/manual/classes.md

         print("Instance of B named: " + name )

 init
-    A a = new B("first") // This works because B extends A a.printName() // This will print "Instance of B named: first", because a is an Instance of B.
+    let a = new B("first") // This works because B extends A a.printName() // This will print "Instance of B named: first", because a is an Instance of B.
 ```